-I’m joined in the studio by David Shapiro from Sasfin to take us through the day’s market performance.
-David, always great having you in the studio.
+I’m joined on the line by David Shapiro from Sasfin who is here to take us through today’s market performance.
+David, thank you so much for your time.

-NASTASSIA ARENDSE: Okay, let’s try.
-What happened today?
+NASTASSIA ARENDSE: What happened on the markets today?

-NASTASSIA ARENDSE: Thanks so much , David, for your time.
+NASTASSIA ARENDSE: David, thank you so much for your time.

 Moving afield, we had a conversation with Amcu president, Joseph Mathunjwa, on the back of some of the remarks that came out from NUM calling for Minereal Resources Minister Mosebenzi Zwane to be removed.
 He told us what he thinks should happen in the mining sector.